 Precious and Semi Precious Gemstones: Myth and Reality

 While the precious stones are deservedly famous, the conventional distinction between precious and semi-precious gems is laden with myth and misconceptions.
-Lets try to sort out some of the myths from the reality.
+Let's try to sort out some of the myths from the reality.

 One common misconception is that the distinction between precious and semi-precious gemstones is traditional, going back many centuries.
 In fact it is a recent innovation, dating only to the nineteenth century.
-The first use of semiprecious to mean "of less commercial value than a precious stone" can be traced back only to 1858.
+The first use of "semi-precious" to mean "of less commercial value than a precious stone" can be traced back to only 1858.

-    These days a number of rare "semi-precious" stones such as alexandrite, demantoid garnet, tsavorite garnet and tanzanite can just as expensive as ruby and sapphire.
-Very fine tourmaline, spinel and aquamarine in larger sizes also command very high prices in the market.
+These days a number of rare semi-precious stones such as alexandrite, demantoid garnet, tsavorite garnet and tanzanite can be just as expensive as ruby and sapphire.
+Very fine tourmaline, spinel and large aquamarine gems also command very high prices.
 It is fair to say that we have now reached the point where the distinction between precious and semi-precious gemstones has become meaningless.
 The US Federal Trade Commission periodically considers banning the use of the terms altogether to reduce consumer confusion.
-The American Gem Trade Association (AGTA) has already added the following language to their Code of Ethics: "Members should avoid the use of the term 'semi-precious' in describing gemstones."
+Indeed, the American Gem Trade Association (AGTA) has already added the following text to their Code of Ethics; "Members should avoid the use of the term 'semi-precious' in describing gemstones".

 - First Published: October-16-2007

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.